 Playing the love rival of Agar was John Bromfield, a real hunk brought in because he looked good in a swim-trunk.
 Bromfield’s acting career lasted about as long as his good looks, from the late forties to the early sixties.
 After Revenge of the Creature he even got a few year as leading man in B pictures, including Curt Siodmak’s directorial effort Curucu, Beast of the Amazon (1956).
 He found some TV fame as leading man in two western series, The Sheriff of Chochise (1956-1958) and U.S. Marshal (1958-1960).
 One of the main directors of the latter was a young Robert Altman.

 There are three billed actors playing the characters ”Jackson Foster”, ”Lou Gibson” and ”George Johnson”, but I can’t remember any of these characters, despite me having seen the film twice recently for this blog.
 Actor Dave Willock had a track record with sci-fi, appearing in Black Friday (1940), The Mad Doctor of Market Street (1942) and It Came from Outer Space.
 He also pops up in Queen of Outer Space (1958), The Nutty Professor (1963) and Now You See Him, Now You Don’t (1972).
 Robert Williams went on to This Island Earth (1955, review), The Giant Claw (1957) and Teenagers from Outer Space.
 Grandon Rhodes was in Them!
-(1943, review), Earth vs. the Flying Saucers (1956) and The 27th Day (1957).
+(1943, review), Earth vs. the Flying Saucers (1956, review) and The 27th Day (1957).
 All of these were seasoned and prolific character actors, as was Charles Cane in his rather memorable role as the chief of police in the final segment of the movie.
 Cane also appeared in The Lady and the Monster (1944, review) and Invaders from Mars (1953, review).

 In a minor bit-part we see Brett Halsey, an actor of some note, with a long and industrious career.
 With some exceptions, like The Godfather III (1990), Halsey stayed true to his B movie origins throughout his life.
 He should be known to genre fans as Vincent Price’s brother in the second lead in Return of the Fly (1959), for playing one of the leading roles in The Atomic Submarine (1959), and for teaming up with Price again in Twice-Told Tales (1963).
 In 1995 he had a small role in the video game film Expect No Mercy.
 Despite having been in the business for ten years, he received a Golden Globe as ”Most promising newcomer” in 1960.
 In the sixties and seventies Halsey followed Clint Eastwood’s example and settled into Italian cinema, where his dark beefcake looks and piercing eyes made Halsey a fixture of both sword-and-sandal pictures and spaghetti westerns.
 In the seventies he moved into working primarily in TV in Hollywood.
 At 83, he is still around in 2016, he had a major supporting role in the 2015 picture Risk Factor.